-The charger shall be designed to prevent, as far as possible, transient voltages or spikes above 137.5V and 275V occurring on the DC output of 110V and 220V chargers respectively.
+The charger shall be designed to prevent, as far as possible, transient voltages or spikes above 137.5V occurring on the DC output.

 7.9 Charger Input / Output Protection

 The input and output of the charger shall be protected by suitable miniature circuit breakers (MCBs).
 Residual current devices (RCD) shall not be used.